CyanBlob/LethalCompany_MotionTracker/README.md

 # MotionTracker
-Add the MotionTracker from the game "Alien: Isolation"
+Adds a Motion Tracker similar to the one in "Alien: Isolation"